isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2023-09-19-post-Loss of pay for middle rank and senior civil servants interdicted from duty.md

 description: ""
 image: ""
 ---
-<b>Written Reply to Parliamentary Question on lost of pay for middle-rank and senior civil servants interdicted from duty while assisting with investigations</b>
+<b>Written Reply to Parliamentary Question on loss of pay for middle-rank and senior civil servants interdicted from duty while assisting with investigations</b>

 <b>Parliament Sitting: 19 Sep 2023</b>